Esatto Classic Hiker

 (Finally found a bootfitter at REI with similar feet to mine who pointed me to a pair of Zamberlan Civettas.
 Buying a size larger than usual and with some expert stretching in the right areas I finally got a boot that fits better than anything else I've used for well under 300 bucks.
 Went back and bought another pair as soon as I could and hopefully will not have to go through this again soon.)

-The "new owner" Alex saw this review and asked me to give them another shot.
-I said only if I could be measured in person, so I drove the couple hundred miles to their place, which is an outbuilding next to Vitaliy's (the guy who actually makes the boots, some relative to Alex) house where apparently they upholster car seats or something too.
+The "new owner" Alex saw this review and asked me to give them another shot with hopes of an upgraded review.
+I said only if I could be measured in person, so I drove the couple hundred miles to their place, which is an outbuilding next to Vitaliy's (the guy who actually makes the boots, some relative to Alex) house.
+(I give him kudos for offering, and I really am thankful for their effort, though I have no way of knowing how much they had to do with the original entity that they are successor to.
+You acquire a company, you acquire their debts as well as their assets, you know.)

-My advice: If you buy from these guys (I don't recommend it, especially if you have unusual feet) and the boots don't fit right the first time, do not waste valuable time and scar tissue having them try to fix it.
-Tell them to remake them from scratch or refund your money right away.
-I have 0 confidence they know how to make or fix a boot for an unusual foot.
+I don't wish to be rude to Alex, but I don't want someone else to go through this.
+My advice: If you buy from these guys (I don't recommend it if you have unusual feet and actually put hard miles on your boots) and the boots don't fit right the first time, do not waste valuable time and scar tissue having them try to fix it like I did.
+Demand they remake them from scratch or refund your money right away.
+I have 0 confidence they know how to fix a boot for an unusual foot.
+You're better off with the technology of a modern boot with the guidance (and fitting ability) of a good boot-fitter, in my opinion after this experience.

 Use: rough trails, rough bushwhacking